NAU-IoT/Power-Monitoring/README.md

 # Power-Monitoring
   This repository will document the process of implementing the SB components power monitoring HAT which can be purchased [here](https://www.amazon.com/components-Monitoring-Channel-Current-Raspberry/dp/B08TC6CW9Y/ref=sr_1_3?crid=1NE1E3I6JO8NI&keywords=power+monitor+hat+raspberry+pi&qid=1664130908&sprefix=power+monitor+hat+raspberry+pi,aps,104&sr=8-3).

-  This project also utilizes the Adafruit Powerboost 1000c which can be purchased [here](https://www.adafruit.com/product/2465)

   The HAT is connected to the GPIO pins, in this case on a Raspberry Pi 4.

   The HAT will be collecting data from the terminals and the data will be published remotely by using MQTT.

-  Details on how to run the script as a service that runs on boot are included as well.

 ## Components